Kojo Oppong Nkrumah: Career

 Nkrumah started his career as a Treasury Analyst at British American Tobacco in 2006.
 He moved on to Joy FM as a broadcast journalist, hosting the Super Morning Show after the departure of host Komla Dumor.
 In 2014, Nkrumah bowed out of broadcasting to establish an investment firm, West Brownstone Capital.
-By 2016, he had become a lawyer, practising at Kulendi, Attafuah and Amponsah at law.In 2023, Oppong Nkrumah chaired the Africa Internet Governance Forum (AfIGF) where he called for coordinated measures to combat online misinformation and disinformation across the continent.
+By 2016, he had become a lawyer, practising at Kulendi, Attafuah and Amponsah at law.
+In 2023, Oppong Nkrumah chaired the Africa Internet Governance Forum (AfIGF) where he called for coordinated measures to combat online misinformation and disinformation across the continent.

 He was selected as one of the world's 115 Young Global Leaders for 2020 by the World Economic Forum.

+According to data released by the Ghana Audit Service obtained via a Right to Information request, Oppong Nkrumah filed his asset declarations in September 2017 and January 2021,though he omitted the mandatory conclusion of the administration's first term.

 Politics

 In 2015, he contested and won the NPP parliamentary primaries for Ofoase-Ayirebi constituency in the Eastern Region of Ghana.

 He subsequently won this parliamentary seat during the 2016 Ghanaian general elections.
 He is the longest-serving Minister for Information serving in this portfolio from 2018 to February 2024 before his appointment as Minister for Works and housing the same year.

 He additionally served as a member of the Finance and Constitutional committees of the 7th and 8th Parliament of Ghana.

 In August 2023, Kojo Oppong Nkrumah, as the Minister of Information, urged CSOs and media to back efforts for diplomatic resolution to the crisis in Niger.

 In January 2024, he was maintained as the parliamentary candidate of the New Patriotic Party for the Ofoase-Ayirebi (Ghana parliament constituency).

 He subsequently won the parliamentary election during the 2024 Ghanaian general election garnering 18,601 of the total valid votes.

+In 2026,he introduced the public financial management(Amendment) Bill as a Private Member's Bill designed to strengthen fiscal discipline and restrict off-plan spending by public ministries.